hdi-umd/SequenceSummary/README.md

 Sequence Synopsis uses two balancing parameters to control the trade-off between information preservation and visual simplicity:

 --alpha (float): Controls the weight given to minimizing information loss.
-Higher values prioritize preserving more information from the original sequences.
+Higher values prioritize preserving more information from the original sequences - value between 0.0 and 1.0

 --lambdaVal (float):  Controls the balance between pattern count and edit operations.
-Higher values favor fewer patterns in the summary.
+Higher values favor fewer patterns in the summary - value between 0.0 and 1.0

 #### CoreFlow Example